camelia-pop/Algorithms/5. Mergesort/README.md

 The folder contains:

-(i) Data structures used to solved the problem in Pattern_recognition.pdf:
+(i) Data structures used to solve the problem in Pattern_recognition.pdf:

         Point.h, Point.cpp